There’s so many translation terms and tools to learn, it can seem like you’re having a conversation in another language.

 Translation Terms for Beginners

-Agency – A company that manages whole localization and translation projects on behalf of clients, contracting or employing linguists and other resources.
+Agency – A language service provider that manages whole localization and translation projects on behalf of clients by contracting or employing linguists.

-Project Manager – Working for an agency, coordinates all activities for localization and translation.
+Project Manager – Working for the agency, project managers coordinate all activities for localization and translation.

 Translator – A person with professional skills in translating one language to another.